zeekus/textfiles/pschism_build_document_with_spack.md

    fi_getinfo: -61
   ```

-  3. Cmake will fail with *no error* if you refence a custom cmake file that doesn't exist.
+  3. *Cmake build fails* Cmake will fail with *no error* if you reference a custom cmake file that doesn't exist.

-  4. Pshism requires 4 modules enabled in the SCHISM.local.build file to run our model.
+  4. *Pshism modules* For the ICM test we need 4 modules enabled in the SCHISM.local.build.
+     Note ParMETRIS is referenced as off to build ParMETIS and subpart.
 ```
 set(NO_PARMETIS OFF CACHE BOOLEAN "Turn off ParMETIS") set (OLDIO ON CACHE BOOLEAN "Old nc output (each rank dumps its own data)")